catid/tabby/README.md

 ##### Small Attack Surface

-Tabby is a library that has only the goal of providing Tabby-style signatures and handshakes and uses Cymric and Snowshoe to achieve this purposes.
+Tabby is a library that has only the goal of providing Tabby-style signatures and handshakes and uses Cymric and Snowshoe to achieve this purpose.
 The software is as small and easy to audit as it can be.
 Furthermore, the math is fairly simple and easy to understand, and all of the design choices support a robust and fail-safe design with full input validation and error checking and a simple design that is hard to mess up as a user of the library.